GerritCodeReview/plugins_server-config/src/main/resources/Documentation/build.md

 Build
 =====

-This plugin can be built with Buck or Maven.
+This plugin can be built with Bazel or Maven.

 Clone (or link) this plugin to the `plugins` directory of Gerrit's source tree.